New York City Family Trip - 4 Days Of Kid Things To Do In NYC (on a budget)

 That said, please take the advice in this post as simply a suggestion, and always do what you feel is most comfortable for your family.

-Since it was our first family trip to NYC, we ended up staying at two different hotels, after adding a few days to the beginning of our trip.
+Since this was our first family trip to NYC, we ended up staying at two different hotels, just because we had a few days to the beginning of our trip than we originally planned for.

-We had some extra money in the budget than we originally planned for, that almost NEVER happens, so we totally took advantage!
-This gave us a total of 4 FULL days in NYC, plus the 2 days for travel (coming and going).
+This gave us a total of 4 FULL days in NYC, plus 2 more days for travel (coming and going).